cs150-lane/Assign04CommitStats/README.md

 2. The data file will contain at least one file and the sentinel line.
 3.  <b>IMPORTANT:</b> This is not a last minute assignment.
 There is a reason you have 12 days to complete this assignment.
 If you start this assignment the weekend before it’s due, there is a high likelihood that you will not finish.
 Remember also, the tutors are not going to write your code.
 They will help with a specific issue in your program.

 **Good luck!
-And remember, if you have any problems, come and see straight away.**
+And remember, if you have any problems, come and see straight away.:smile:**